chrisinajar/oldfornow.com/index.md

 ---
 ---

-Old for now is a band
+Old for now is a band, and this is their website.